 - Basketball Size

-The intermediate size ball will be used in all female brackets and all Youth Division brackets.
+Youth sized balls will be used in the Lay-Ups Division.
+The intermediate size ball will be used in all female and Youth Division brackets.
 The full size ball will be used in all other brackets.

 - Basket Height / 2 Point Arc

-The basket height will be 10 feet in all brackets.
-The distance for the two point arc will be 16 feet in Youth Division brackets.
-The distance will be 19 feet in all other brackets.
+The basket height will be 10 feet, with the exception that an 8 foot basket will be used in the Lay-Ups Division.
+The distance for the two point arc will be 13 feet in the Lay-Ups Division, 16 feet in Youth Division brackets, and 19 feet in all other brackets.

 - Free Throw Shooting Distance